 - Inspire an aligned and agile organization to win

 Source: Tiffany Annual Report 2017

 Tiffany top three institutional investors

 Business strategy lessons learned from Tiffany

-- keep a tight control on the supply chain, by sourcing the best products and internalize manufacturing to have as much control as possible on the quality of the final outcome
+- keep tight control on the supply chain, by sourcing the best products and internalize manufacturing to have as much control as possible on the quality of the final outcome.